Chrysostomos II of Athens: Life

 Metr.
 Chrysostomos was elected Archbishop of Athens on 14 February 1962.
-Following the military coup in April 1967, Abp.
-Chrysostomos was pressured by the new military government to step down.
-On 11 May 1967, Abp.
-Chrysostomos was forced to retire as the ruling hierarch of Greece.
-In June 1968, he died.
+Following the military coup in April 1967, Chrysostomos was pressured by the new military government to step down.
+On 11 May 1967, he was forced to retire as the ruling hierarch of Greece.
+In June 1968, he died; he was buried at the Church of Agioi Theodoroi (First Cemetery of Athens).